We believe in people.

 - The idea that people are best understood as Consumers is pervasive throughout the food system, particularly in the language we use.

-- ‘Consumer’ is not a neutral word or idea; it is proven to prime us into behaving with short term, self-interest over our more deeply held values.
-The more pervasive the idea of the Consumer the more we accept and reinforce a narrow version of ourselves, driven by price and convenience alone.
+- ‘Consumer’ is not a neutral word or idea; it is proven to prime us into behaving with short term, self-interest over more deeply held values such as equality and kindness.
+The more prevalent the idea of the Consumer the more we accept and reinforce a narrow version of ourselves, driven by price and convenience alone.

 - As a result, “By most indicators, the challenges facing the food system are getting worse not better” (Food Ethics Council)